MrTech12/bettertaskfilter/README.md

 There are two API's for interactions: the REST API & the Sync API.
 * The REST API is used for retrieving tasks and projects.
 * The Sync API is used for retrieving and updating filters.
+The project also makes use of the `discord.js` library, to send an Embed message to a Discord channel for notifying the user.